Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 disintegrates to spatters.
 The dynamics of bubble movement and the collapse of the melt film into spatter droplets are

+described.
 Moreover a mechanism for the bubble generation is proposed.
 Due to selective evaporation of volatile alloying

 elements, the concentration of alloying elements at the evaporating surface is reduced.
 In consequence of diffusion of